mitre-attack/attack-navigator/USAGE.md

 A text comment can be added to techniques.
 This comment will show up in the technique tooltip if a comment has been added.
 Techniques with a comment will be given a yellow underline.

-<b>Note:</b> A yellow underline is also shown if the technique has
+<b>Note:</b> A yellow underline is also shown if <a href="#adding-metadata-to-techniques">metadata</a> has been added to the
-attached <a href="https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_gudodcg1sbb9">Notes</a> in the source data.
+technique or if the technique has attached <a href="https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_gudodcg1sbb9">Notes</a> in the source data.
 Notes cannot be edited in the Navigator and are displayed in the tooltip.

 ## ![Assigning Links to Techniques](nav-app/src/assets/icons/ic_link_black_24px.svg)Assigning Links to Techniques